XSEDE/CRI_JS_Cluster_Tutorial/README.md

 ```
 This will let you access your compute nodes without putting them on the
 public internet.
+-->

-Now, log back in to your headnode,
+Now, on your headnode,
 add the compute nodes to /etc/hosts, and
 copy the root ssh public key from the headnode to the compute nodes.